m-elhamlaoui/se-project-pixelLMS/README.md

-# Pixel LMS Documentation
+# PixelLMS Documentation

 ## Overview
-Pixel LMS is a dynamic web-based platform designed to streamline the process of managing courses, assignments, events, and facilitating discussions for educators and students.
+PixelLMS is a dynamic web-based platform designed to streamline the process of managing courses, assignments, events, and facilitating discussions for educators and students.
 The system is built with ease of use and flexibility in mind to cater to various academic needs.
 The platform allows teachers to create and manage courses and assignments, while students can track assignments and participate in academic discussions.
 The system provides a comprehensive set of features aimed at improving the overall learning experience.

 ## Features